The Nitty Gritty on Texas Homestead Property Tax Exemptions

 DO YOU QUALIFY?

-The only specific requirements to qualify for a residential homestead exemption in Texas are:
+The only specific requirements to qualify for a residential homestead exemption in Texas are: (note: dates of residence may apply)

 - You must own the property. (note: title must be held in a person’s name, not an entity or business name)